 CURRENT FROM CIRCA AD 895 – 917

 A large hoard of St Edmund pennies was dug up in Cuerdale in 1840 by a gang of workmen who were repairing the river bank.
 Cuerdale is on a bend of the River Ribble near Preston in Lancashire, so you see how widely known the coins were.
-This hoard of silver, which numbered over 8,000 items (including jewelry and ingots), included 1,8oo St Edmund coins, almost none of them with identical markings on the reverse side.
-The deposition of the hoard is thought to date from about the year 905, by which time they had been minted for ten years.
+This hoard of silver, which numbered over 8,000 items (including jewelry and ingots), included 1,800 St Edmund coins, almost none of them with identical markings on the reverse side.
+The deposition of the hoard is thought to date from about the year 905, by which time the coins had been minted for ten years.
 They continued in production for another decade.
 It is remarkable that no Danes, either in this country or on the continent, produced any coins until the East Anglians began minting them a few years before the introduction of the Edmund Memorial Coinage.
 Prior to this the Danes used so-called hack silver as a means of exchange, i.e. any silver jewelry, coinage or plate marked with “hacks” or marks to indicate its weight.
 Coins were obviously a much more convenient way of paying for goods.

 The coinage was the first indication that the late king Edmund was regarded as a holy man in East Anglia, but in official circles in Wessex he was not regarded as a saint.
 Both Bishop Asser (who wrote the Life of Alfred in 893) and the compilers of the Winchester Chronicle, (the first known copy of the Anglo-Saxon Chronicle) although they refer to the death of Edmund, it was as the king of East Anglia.
-If word of his new status had reached them they did share the belief in him.
-There was no Papal Canonization of saints until this was introduced by Urban II at the end of the eleventh century, so it was normal for the reputation of a saintly character to spread from area to area.
+If word of his new status had reached them they did share the belief in his saintlyness.
+There was no Papal canonization of saints until this was introduced by Urban II at the end of the eleventh century, so it was normal for the reputation of a saintly character to spread from area to area.